julianfigueroaGL/gorilla-cast-docs/docs/advanced/nuxt/nuxt.md

 # Nuxt

-Nuxt is an amazing framework based on Vue JS and Node with Server Side Rendering - SSR.
+Nuxt is an amazing framework based on Vue.js and Node with Server Side Rendering - SSR.
-This web application development framework is extremely powerful, but even though it's powerful, it has the same markup as Vue, which makes it siemple and easy to work with.
+This web application development framework is extremely powerful, but even though it's powerful, it has the same markup as Vue.js, which makes it siemple and easy to work with.

-Nuxt has open source in [Github](https://github.com/nuxt/nuxt.js)and it's made for server side rendering development for Vue Js users.
+Nuxt has open source in [Github](https://github.com/nuxt/nuxt.js)and it's made for server side rendering development for Vue.js users.

 ## Addtional Links